cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 "Priorities between classes" and "FIFO ordering per class".
 This requires supporting selection by _weight_, ensuring each lane gets a fraction of the P2P channel capacity proportional to its priority.
 Moreover, it should be _fair_, to prevent starvation of low-priority lanes.
-Given the extensive research on scheduling algorithms in operating systems and networking, we propose implementing a variant of the [Weighted Round Robin (WRR)](wrr) algorithm, which meets these requirements and is straightforward to implement.
+Given the extensive research on scheduling algorithms in operating systems and networking, we propose for the MVP implementing a variant of the [Weighted Round Robin (WRR)](wrr) algorithm, which meets these requirements and is straightforward to implement.

+Before modifying the dessemination logic, we need to refactor the current implementation and the `Mempool` interface to clearly separate the broadcast goroutine in the mempool reactor from `CListMempool` that includes the mempool data structures. `CListMempool` provides two methods used by the broadcast code, `TxsWaitChan() <-chan struct{}` and `TxsFront() *clist.CElement`, which are just wrappers around the methods `WaitChan` and `Front` of the `CList` implementation.
+In particular, `TxsFront` is leaking implementation details outside the `Mempool` interface.

 ### Checking received transactions

-A malicious node may decide to send lower-priority transactions before higher-priority ones.
-The receiving node can easily check the priority of a transaction when it calls `CheckTx`.
-Still, when using one P2P channel, it is not possible to detect when a peer sends transactions out of order, unless for example, when all received transactions are of low priority.
+Transactions are transmitted without lane information because peers cannot be trusted to send the correct data.
+A node may take advantage of the network by sending lower-priority transactions before higher-priority ones.
+Although the receiving node could easily verify the priority of a transaction when it calls `CheckTx`, it cannot detect if a peer is sending transactions out of order over a single P2P channel.
+For the moment, we leave out of the MVP any mechanism to detect and possible punish nodes for this kind of behaviour.

-  * Note: if we punish peers (e.g., close connection to them) that send messages on wrong lanes, we will need a property that requires all node to produce consistent lane info in `CheckTx`

 ## Alternative designs

 ### One CList for all lanes

-We briefly considered sharing one CList for all lanes, changing the internal logic of CList to accommodate the lanes requirements, but this design clearly makes the code more complex, in particular the transaction dissemination logic.
+We briefly considered sharing one CList for all lanes, changing the internal logic of CList to accommodate lane requirements.
+However, this design significantly increases code complexity, particularly in the transaction dissemination logic.

 ### One P2P channel per lane

-P2P channels already have priorities implemented.
-P2P channel could be different for different lanes.
-A disadvantage is that nodes need to agree on the channels during the P2P handshake.

-* A channel ID is a byte.
-The current channel distribution among all reactors goes up to channel ID `0x61`.
-* Proposal: reserve a channel range for the mempool, for instance, channel ID `0x80` and all channels above (so, all channels whose most-significant byte is 1).
-  * max of 128 lanes, which seems big enough for most users.
-* Currently, the mempool's p2p channel ID is `0x30`, which would be used as the default lane.
+Since P2P channels already have a built-in priority mechanism, they present a reasonable option to implement transaction dissemination from lanes.
+By assigning a P2P channel to each lane, we could simply append new transactions to their respective channels and allow the P2P layer to manage the order of transmission.
+We decided against this option mainly because the prioritization logic cannot be easily modified without altering the P2P code, potentially affecting other non-mempool channels.

+Another drawback is that this option imposes a limit to the number of P2P channels.
+Channels use a byte as an ID, and the current distribution among all reactors goes up to channel `0x61`.
+For example, the current mempool’s P2P channel ID is `0x30`, which would serve as the default lane.
+We could reserve a range of channels for the mempool, such as starting from channel ID `0x80` and above (all channels with the most significant byte set to 1).
+This would provide a maximum of 128 lanes, which should suffice for most users.

+Nodes would also need to agree on the channel assignments during the P2P handshake.
+Currently, one of the conditions for the handshake to succeed is that there must exist an intersection of P2P channels.
+Since lanes are defined in the application logic, the nodes only need to agree on the application version, as it already happens in the current implementation.

 ### Duality lane/priority